Byron Moore

 A graduate of the Crewe Alexandra Academy, he made his senior debut for Crewe Alexandra in August 2007.
-He went on to spend the next seven years with the club, twice playing at Wembley Stadium as he helped the "Railwaymen" to win promotion out of League Two via the play-offs in 2012 and then to go on and lift the League Trophy in 2013.
-He signed with nearby league rivals Port Vale in July 2014, and switched to Bristol Rovers in June 2016.
+He went on to spend the next seven years with the club, twice playing at Wembley Stadium as he helped the "Railwaymen" to win promotion out of League Two via the play-offs in 2012 and then to go on and lift the Football League Trophy in 2013.
+He signed with nearby league rivals Port Vale in July 2014 and switched to Bristol Rovers in June 2016.
 He joined Bury in June 2018 and helped the club to win promotion out of League Two at the end of the 2018–19 season.
-He joined Plymouth Argyle in July 2019 and there won his second successive League Two promotion.
+He joined Plymouth Argyle in July 2019 and then won his second successive League Two promotion.
 He joined non-League club Torquay United on a short-term deal in October 2021 and moved on to AFC Telford United in February 2022.
+He won the Southern League Premier Division Central play-offs with the club in 2025, before moving on to Nantwich Town.